 - 1. The minimum passing grade is 90%. - 2.
 Students may take the examination up to three times. - 3.
 The student will automatically fail the clinical component of the course if a minimum grade of 90% is not obtained after three attempts. - 4.
 The medication calculation examination(s) must be completed before the mid- term alert date of the current semester. - 5.
 Students will take the Medication Calculation Examination(s) as scheduled by the course coordinator. - 6.
 Students may only use a calculator (no cell phones) during the Medication Calculation Examination but must show the steps to solve the problems. - 7.
-Students who do not pass the first examination must meet with their course coordinator.
-Once the student has met with the course coordinator, students may access the following link: http://www.m2hnursing.com/MedCal/module1 1.php for online tutoring. - 8.
+Students who do not pass the first examination must meet with their course coordinator to receive feedback and resources. - 8.
 Students, who do not pass the medication exam on the first try, will be given subsequent examinations that will be arranged by the course coordinator.
 The course coordinator will complete the clinical performance evaluation for students who fail all 3 attempts of the Medication Calculation Examination (Approved School Council, 8/16/05).